Alexandre Dumas (père)

 How He Worked

-He believed stories should be fun and easy to enjoy.
-That is why his books are still read by kids and adults all around the world.
+Dumas was an incredibly fast writer and created a very large number of stories.
+He believed stories should be fun and easy to enjoy, which is why his books are still read by people all around the world today.

 Legacy